Escalation of commitment

 Regardless of what's happing in reality, we let our brain decide what we're experiencing.

 We are prone to stereotyping people, even if we consciously try not to

-It doesn't matter how hard we try not to stereotype, our brain is lazy and will automatically and unconciously pigeonhole people.
-This can be advantageous in that we immediatly know how to react in certain situations because we've experienced it before, but it can be negative because we generalize and ignore individual differences.
+It doesn't matter how hard we try not to stereotype, our brain is lazy and will automatically and unconsciously pigeonhole people.
+This can be advantageous in that we immediately know how to react in certain situations because we've experienced it before, but it can be negative because we generalize and ignore individual differences.

 During a study, participants read a description about Linda: "She is 31 years old, single, smart and outspoken.
 She studied philosophy.
-As a student she was concered with topics such as descrimination and social justice.
+As a student, she was concerned with topics such as discrimination and social justice.
 She participated in demonstrations against nuclear energy also."
-Next the participants were asked if Linda was 1) a bank teller or 2) a bank teller and feminist.
+Next, the participants were asked if Linda was 1) a bank teller or 2) a bank teller and feminist.
 85% of the participants picked option 2.
 Logically speaking if 2 is correct 1 must also be correct and thus more probable.
 Most participants could not help but stereotype.